Cover Image for Updates to Status Cards

 Avneet Takhar

-Modifications to status card applications are shifting towards greater accessibility and improvements, gearing towards a more positive “work in progress”.
-With these changes, we also identify the distinctions made between the Secure Certificate of Indian Status (SCIS) and Certificate of Indian Status (CIS); that are important for you to be up on! 👀
+Modifications to OneFeather's status card applications are shifting towards greater accessibility and improvements.
+With these changes, we also identify the distinctions between the Secure Certificate of Indian Status (SCIS) and Certificate of Indian Status (CIS) that are important for you to know about. 👀

 1. Simplifying the SCIS renewal application process